Italy’s ‘Patient No. 1’ joins relay race as sign of hope

 “United first by the suffering and pain, Codogno and Vo’, the first two communities hit, are united today in hope,” said Patrizia Baffi, a Lombardy region councilor who was on hand for the start of Saturday’s race.

-Maestri spent nearly three weeks in intensive care and weeks more hospitalized during which his own father died of the virus.
+Maestri spent nearly three weeks in intensive care and weeks more hospitalized during which time his own father died, positive with the virus.
 Soon after he was released, his wife — who had tested positive but without serious complications — gave birth to their first child, Giulia.

-Maestri has since recovered fully and said Saturday he felt well enough to participate in the race.
-A marathoner and avid soccer player before he got sick, Maestri is taking the final leg of the relay and is scheduled to cross the finish line in Vo’ on Sunday.
+Maestri has since recovered and said Saturday, as his wife and baby looked on, that he felt well enough to participate in the race.
+A marathoner and avid soccer player before he got sick, Maestri is taking the final 10-kilometer leg of the relay and is scheduled to cross the finish line in Vo’ on Sunday.

 Maestri expressed concern about continued surge of infections in Europe — on Saturday Italy added another 1,869 infections and 17 deaths to its official COVID death toll, far fewer than in neighboring countries.
 He urged Italians to observe the three rules of social distancing, face masks and frequent handwashing to keep the virus under control.